Come paint for a day, the weekend, or the whole week at one of Arizona's most beautiful places.

-We have arranged the opportunity to paint on the canyon floor on Saturday, April 28, 2017 from 8 a.m. to 1 p.m..
+We have arranged the opportunity to paint on the canyon floor on Saturday, April 28, 2017, from approximately 8 a.m. to 1 p.m.
 The cost is $100 per person for the 5 hours, paid in cash to our Navajo tour guide at the canyon, plus $2.00 per person canyon entrance fee.
 That goes to the park service.

 What to Do

 When you're not painting, there are many other things you can do during your stay.
-Here as some examples, along with suggested activities within your time limits.
+Here are some examples, along with suggested activities within your time limits.

 There are no fees to enter the Canyon de Chelly National Park.
 There is a $2.00 fee to enter the canyon in addition to the guide's fees.